perochop/carbon/rfcs/text/responsiveGrid.md

 1. Also has the same accessibility issues around screen readers and keyboard navigation as CSS Grid.

 ## CSS Framework (Bootstrap or Foundation)
-A CSS framework is a library of predefined CSS styles that a ready to use out-of-the-box.
+A CSS framework is a library of predefined CSS styles that are ready to use out-of-the-box.
 The best known of these are:

 [Bootstrap](https://getbootstrap.com/)
 [Foundation](https://foundation.zurb.com/)